Teaching ‘Low Ability’ Students Maths: “Are We Bottom Set?”

 8 Printable Low Threshold, High Ceiling Activities for KS2 Maths

 Some pupils may also enjoy creating and setting their own questions for other pupils based on the topic.
 By creating differentiated questions the pupils can engage with the content in a different way, and also have the confidence boost of helping others to get to the answers their questions.

 Scaffold their work

 One of the factors inhibiting progress within and between lessons for these pupils is often memory recall.
 Even if they can complete each step individually, many find it difficult to remember multi-step methods when solving problems.

-Therefore, to prevent the pupils from becoming demotivated with these types of questions, teachers can provide a high level of scaffolding that is then gradually removed.
+Therefore, to prevent the pupils from becoming demotivated with these types of questions, teachers can provide a high level of scaffolding with strong differentiation in the classroom, that is then gradually removed.
 This allows pupils to answer these questions with minimal intervention from teachers, boosts pupils’ confidence and gives them practice in setting out questions correctly.